 My oven is about the size of a large shoebox.
 So you can bet that I, like you, do not own a spit or anything remotely like it.
 But regardless, I’m always trying to recreate shawarma at home.
-Luckily, there are a bunch of good ways to approximate it without a spit.
-And while no at-home version will ever taste exactly the same as the real deal, each technique has its own unique pros and cons.
+And luckily, there are a bunch of good ways to approximate pork shawarma without a spit.
+I’ve discovered a simple technique that works remarkably well (and doesn’t require any special equipment!):

 tacos árabes | pork shawarma